UPDATED 16 November 2022

 People who have had, or are going through, a stem cell transplant are named as high risk of severe illness from COVID-19.
 This means that it is recommended you have extra vaccine doses compared to the general public.
 It is recommended that:

-- people aged 12 and above who are at high risk should have five doses of the vaccine (three primary doses, and two booster doses)
+- people aged 12 and above who are at high risk should have three primary doses and booster doses three months apart.

-- people aged 12 and above who live with someone who is at high risk should have three doses of the vaccine (two primary doses, eight weeks apart, and one booster dose three months after your second dose)
+- people aged 5 and above who live with someone who is at high risk should have two primary doses and booster doses three months apart.

 When should I be vaccinated?